Consensys/doc.quorum-key-manager/docs/Tutorials/SendMetaTxn.md

         }
         ```

-    The response should yield the transaction hash for the successful deposit.
+    The response yields the transaction hash for the successful deposit.
     You can use Etherscan to check that the deposit went through:

     ![Etherscan deposit](../Images/EtherscanDeposit.png)